Athena-OS/aegis/README.md

 # aegis
 Aegis is an installer back-end for AthenaOS.
+Inspired by "Jade" from CrystalOS.